keep3r-network/keep3r-network-v2/docs/technical/peripherals/IKeep3rJobWorkable.md

 Implemented by jobs to show that a keeper performed work

-Automatically calculates the payment for the keeper
+Automatically calculates the payment for the keeper and pays the keeper with bonded KP3R

 ### `bondedPayment(address _keeper, uint256 _payment)` (external)